 3- Three-year action plan - Strengthen the engagement towards Climate Change and keep reducing the emissions 3-1.
-Councils: lead by exa ample 3-1.7.
-Increase the carbo in reservoirs 3-1.7.1.
+Councils: lead by ex ample 3-1.7.
+Increase the carbon reservoirs 3-1.7.1.
 Increase afforestation according to the results of the land assessment Description According to the results of the land assessment, trees will be planted on suitable location in order to increase carbon reservoirs.
 The plantating could be a community or school project.
 Project management Climate Change Advisor - Mélanie Barthe Parks and Reserves managers Time frame 2021 - ongoing Key Performance Indicator The surface of the forests increases as well as the carbon sequestration.

 3- Three-year action plan - Strengthen the engagement towards Climate Change and keep reducing the emissions 3-1.
-Councils: lead by ex ample 3-1.7.
+Councils: lead by ex 3-1.
+Councils: lead by example 3-1.7.
 Increase the carbo on reservoirs 3-1.7.2.
+Restore wetland 3-1.7.2.
 Restore wetlands according to the results of the land assessment Description According to the results of the land assessment, suitable wetlands will be restored in order to increase carbon reservoirs.
 The restoration could be a community or school project.
 Project management Climate Change Advisor - Mélanie Barthe Parks and Reserves managers Time frame 2021 - ongoing Key Performance Indicator Wetlands are being restored and carbon sequestration increases.

-9.3.2 Community and businesses: support low carbon behaviours and circular economy

-Promote healthy homes
+9.3.2 Community and businesses: support low carbon behaviours and circular economy Promote healthy homes